grafana/mimir/docs/sources/operators-guide/configuring/configuring-custom-trackers.md

       also-interesting-service: '{service=~"also-interesting-.*"}'
 ```

-After adding this override, and assuming there are 1 and 2 matching series for `interesting-service` and `also-interesting-service`, respectively, the output at `/metrics` would change to:
+After adding this override, and assuming that there is one matching series for `interesting-service` and two matching series for `also-interesting-service`, the output at `/metrics` changes:

 ```
 cortex_ingester_active_series_custom_tracker{name="dev", user="tenant_1"}                                           5